 Experience a truly lavish take on a traditional 'iftar' at opulent Dubai Opera.

 It's making the 90-min drive to neighbouring Abu Dhabi to visit hot-ticket Parisian import Louvre Abu Dhabi.

-Dubai might not at first spring to mind as a hot-to-trot destination during Ramadan (which begins mid May), but should you be flitting to the city-state during the holy month, its a prime opportunity to savour a taste of local culture and explore some of the city’s top spots, without the crowds.
+Dubai might not at first spring to mind as a hot-to-trot destination during Ramadan (5 May-4 June), but should you be flitting to the city-state during the holy month, its a prime opportunity to sample local culture and explore some of the city’s top spots, without the crowds.

 Whether or not you’re observing Ramadan’s religious customs, seek cultural gratification among the city’s mosques and museums.
 Located in Dubai’s Al Fahidi Historical District, the Sheikh Mohammed Centre For Cultural Understanding is the go-to for Emirati-led walking jaunts of the area, as well as info-packed tours of Jumeirah Mosque, an impressive example of traditional Islamic architecture.
 While you’re here, Dubai Museum – the city-state’s oldest building – is also worth a peep.
 It’s quaint, informative, and you can be in and out in a jiff.

 Looking to make more of a day out of it?
 Consider making the 90-min drive to neighbouring Abu Dhabi, which is blessed with myriad attractions including the stagger-fab, alabaster Sheikh Zayed Mosque and hot-ticket Parisian import Louvre Abu Dhabi.
 This star-chitectural silver dome of geometric latticework flies the flag for French-Emirati culture via a spectacular collection of international works spanning ancient Egyptian figurines to Van Gogh self-portraits, alongside a host of informative talks and events.